DBJDBJ/dbj.cond/man.md

 		); //=> "Works!"
 ```

-### Secondary comparator
+**Why the Secondary comparator**

-Is used internaly by the primary one for 'drillin down' into the properties of complex objects to compare.
+Secondary comparator is used internaly by the primary one for 'drillin down' into the properties of complex objects to compare.
 As above it is also possible to change it.
 Above we have made a powerfull combination
 of the dbj 'lookup' and 'fast-deep-equal' as an example.
 If secondary comparator is not used the standard one is.
 Thus reverting to so called 'shallow' comparisons.